GuanZihan/guanzihan.github.io/_pages/about.md

 - Oue paper for black-box backdoor detection with causal inference has been accepted by TMLR (Featured Certificate 🏆).

+- Proposal for [PETs](https://data.org/initiatives/pets-challenge/awardees/) has been accepted (💰 $50000)!

 - One paper for using LLM and RAG for image geo-localization is accepted by SIGIR 2024!

-- One paper for backdoor attacks on SAM BadSAM is accepted by AAAI 2024!
+- One paper for backdoor attacks on SAM BadSAM is accepted by AAAI 2024 students abstract!

 - One paper for explanability-driven backdoor detection on graph neural networks is accepted by ECAI 2023!